Semibeings: Shimmy Disc And C/Z

 Around this time Joe moved to Boston and attended Boston College as a literature major while simultaneously traveling back and forth to New Jersey to complete “An Emotional Buffet” and play shows, eventually dropping out of school altogether.
 It was during this time that Keith started learn to play guitar and write his own songs as well as collaborating on songs with Pat.
 With Joe's songs dominating “An Emotional Buffet” and the song writing collaborations between the two lessening, perhaps Keith's survival instincts kicked in.

 In early 1994 local label “Inkling Records” released a vinyl EP of new Semibeings work, which Keith promptly sent to legendary eccentric indie producer Kramer who immediately booked the band for sessions at his Noise New Jersey studio.
 The ensuing album Sickness and Health produced by Kramer was released on Shimmy Disc in early 1995.
 At one point Kramer was quoted on the Shimmy Disc website as stating that he considered “Sickness and Health” among the five best Shimmy Disc releases of all time.
 KnitMedia eventually purchased “Sickness and Health” along with much of the rest of Shimmy Disc's back catalogue.

 Option Magazine reviewed the album stating “This New Jersey quintet makes a Kramer-produced psychedelic sound that's got one foot in the grave, one foot at a rave, and the middle leg pissing on the alterna-rock scene” (Option 1995).

-During this time, the band played a Shimmy Disc showcase at New York's Knitting Factory alongside Kramer and Low (band).
+During this time, the band played a Shimmy Disc showcase at New York's Knitting Factory alongside Kramer and Low.
 Neil Strauss covering the show for the New York Times reported “The Semi-Beings were two bands in one.
 The songs that the singer Joe Baker yowled were hazy, psychedelic rockers imbued with a touch of blues and a dash of dissonance; the numbers sung by the gentler-voiced Keith Monacchio droned instead of rocked and were usually supported by the chiming and ringing of three acoustic guitars”.
 (New York Times, 1995).

 The band at this point started describing their music as “acoustic folk punk” and both their live sets and recordings included playing acoustic guitars through large Marshall amplifiers at high volumes which created a ringing feedback wall of sound.

 Kramer and the band completed the follow-up Three Pawns Standing in 1996, with the album being picked up and the band being signed to the legendary Seattle label C/Z which by this point was owned by former Skin Yard member Daniel House.
 C/Z also released their song Disco Of Bums on the final Teriyaki Asthma compilation.